Self Employed Tradesman Insurance

 How much does self-employed tradesman insurance cost?

-Lower-risk sole traders can sometimes start from around £5 to £15 per month, but the trade itself, tools values and any personal accident cover will affect price.
+Lower-risk sole traders may pay less than higher-risk trades, but the work carried out, tools values, liability limits, claims history and any personal accident cover will affect price.

 How quickly can I get a self-employed tradesman insurance quote?